 London has a dry and mild climate and its reputation as gloomy and rainy is a little unfair.
 In the warmer months (June to September), the average daily temperatures peak at around 20°C (68°F).
 The highest recorded summer temperature was 38°C (100°F), recorded in the month of August.

-In winter, dry sunny days are few and far between and there is occasional frost but infrequent snow.
-Average daily temperature in December and January top 8°C (46°F) – not warm, but not as chilly as some of the other European capital cities.
+In winter, dry sunny days are few and there is occasional frost but infrequent snow.
+The average daily temperature in December and January top 8°C (46°F) – not warm, but not as chilly as some of the other European capital cities.

 London Black Cabs

 London Black Cabs are a common sight on the streets of London.
-They’re a convenient way to get from A to B but they’re subject to road traffic conditions.
-The interior layout is perfect for up to five passengers travelling together since each passenger faces each other in the rear of the cabin.
+They’re a convenient way to commute, depending on traffic conditions.
+The interior layout is perfect for up to five passengers, since each passenger faces the other in the rear of the cabin.

 To get the best fares and avoid queuing for tickets, buy an Oyster Card.
 The plastic cards can be recharged with money or loaded with a daily, weekly or monthly travel pass for unlimited travel within a certain zone.
 Oyster cards can also be used on London red buses.
 The staff at the station ticket counters are helpful in providing free tube maps, station opening times and directions.

 London and its attractions are best explored on foot.
 In fact, some areas appear far apart on Tube maps but are only a five-minute walk away from each other.
 If you’re planning to spend the day, walking around the city, ask your concierge for advice and suggestions.